ComposableFi/composable/rfcs/0011-releases.md

 Each composable node release involves a release of (at-least) the following components,

-1. The Composable Node - main node executable
+1. Runtime wasm - Dali, Picasso and Composable at the time of this writing.

-    Node follows [semver](https://semver.org/) versioning with an additional `v` prefix.
-Eg: `v2.3.1`.
+    In order to allow clear identification with the native runtime version of each node release the runtime version for each runtime is an integer that is monotonic increasing for each release.

-2. Runtime wasm - Dali, Picasso and Composable at the time of this writing.
+2. The Composable Node - main node executable.

-    In order to allow clear identification with the native runtime version of each node release the runtime version for each runtime is an integer derived by concatenating all numbers in the node version and adding to 10000.
-Eg: `v2.5.1` -> `251` -> 251 + 10000 -> (`dali-10251`, `picasso-10251`, `composable-10251`).
-The 10000 addition is to prevent collision of version numbers of this scheme with earlier versions before the scheme was introduced.
+   This is in the format `vMajor.Minor` (eg: `v5.4200`).
+Where `Major=Branch number eg: 5` and `Minor=Runtime spec_version eg: 4200`
 3. Subsquid - Data archival and query system for networks.
 4. Frontends - There are two FE components in existence at the time of this writing.
 5. ComposableJs - This is the library to interact with composable parachains using typescript/JS.